cisagov/con-pca-cicd/README.md

 # con-pca-cicd

+This repository holds the automated pipeline for con-pca.
+The automated pipeline is a must so less time is spent on building/deploying manually and more time can be spent developing/testing and providing a valuable product.

 ## Github Actions

 Github actions is used to run builds of the docker images, pushing them to AWS ECR and runs the terraform for the AWS deployments.